-Do write in the edit check note box when it appears-this helps us all.
+Make sure you respond if an edit check appears.
+The edit check box will indicate if a note is needed in the FEDERAL or STATE field.
 Please explain WHY something changed from the prior year.
 Do not just say the data is accurate.

 Do enter data for this year even if it is the same as last year, otherwise, your report will show no data.
 Save your work regularly, as you go.

-Before you SUBMIT your data, be sure to SHOW STATUS and fix any:
+Before you SUBMIT your data, be sure to click on SHOW STATUS and fix any: